-In Portugal, pão-de-Deus is given to children and the poor who go from door to door singing and saying prayers for the dead.
-Soul cakes are also shared out in other countries and this practice might be the origin of trick-or-treating.
+In Portugal, pão-de-Deus is given to children and the poor as a treat when they go from door to door singing and saying prayers for the dead.
+Rumour has it that this practice might be the origin of trick-or-treating…

-Often called fave dei morti (‘beans of the dead’, due to their shape), these little chewy biscuits are eaten by many Italian families on All Souls’ Day (Commemorazione dei defunti) on 2 November.
-They are made with ground-up almonds, pine nuts, cinammon and lemon zest.
+Often called fave dei morti (“beans of the dead”) due to their oval shape, these chewy little Halloween biscuits are eaten by many Italian families on All Souls’ Day (Commemorazione dei defunti) on 2 November.

-Traditionally baked in the days leading up to the Day of the Dead (Día de Muertos), ‘bread of the dead’ is a soft, sweet bread roll.
-It’s sometimes decorated with bone-shaped dough on top and is eaten next to a loved one’s grave to celebrate their memory.
+A traditional Halloween bake prepared in the days leading up to the Day of the Dead (Día de Muertos), the literally translated “bread of the dead” is a soft, sweet bread roll.

-The simple recipe can also be flavoured with orange-flower water, anise seeds or other ingredients depending on the region.
-Some Mexicans shape the bread into different forms, such as angels.
+The simple recipe can also be flavoured with orange-flower water, anise seeds or other ingredients, depending on the region.

 If you haven’t tried this Halloween treat – ’holy bones’ made out of marzipan – you’re missing out.
 Eaten around All Saints’ Day or Día de Todos los Santos in Spain, they have various fillings and are often covered in syrup.

 Perhaps the most well-known Halloween candy of all.
 All Hallows’ Eve in the States wouldn’t be complete without the candy apple (known as toffee apples in the UK).
 Covered in a deliciously sticky sugar coating – normally mixed with corn syrup, water, cinnamon and red food coloring – these apples dress to impress.
 And thanks to the timely apple harvest, there’s no shortage of them.